-But empowerment, capacity strengthening, local ownership and market forces aren’t enough for sustainable impact.
+But empowerment, capacity strengthening, local ownership and market forces, while critical, aren’t sufficient for sustainable impact.
 To truly achieve sustainable impact, we must improve our understanding of what lasts and what doesn’t, and why and why not.
-We need to carry out post project studies years after our interventions to really know what contributes to lasting change.
-And then we need to ensure that what we learn is incorporated into our design and implementation of programs as part of quality improvement.
-In a nutshell, sustainable outcomes related to health, hunger and hardship are only possible if we innovate, strengthen local capacity at all levels, invest in and harness the potential of women and girls, continually improve our understanding about, and evidence of, sustainability.
+We need to carry out post project studies years after our interventions close in order to really know what contributes to lasting change.
+And then we need to ensure that what we learn is incorporated into the design and implementation of programs as part of quality improvement.
+This is important, not just for PCI’s own work, but for our ability to contribute to the global understanding of what actually does best contribute to sustainable impact.